ApocalypseCalculator/ApocalypseCalculator/README.md

 Welcome to my GitHub profile, this is currently a work in progress.
 Check back later for more info!

-My Discord account is ApocalypseCalculator#7096.
+My Discord account is ApocalypseCalculator#7096 (now `nruce ban#9562` because my old account got hacked).
 I do software engineering for fun, and sometimes competitive programming!

 ### Technologies